davesnx/styled-ppx/README.md

 ![styled-ppx-header-light](./.github/header-light.png#gh-dark-mode-only)![styled-ppx-header-dark](./.github/header-dark.png#gh-light-mode-only)

-### Typed styled components for ReScript, Melange and Native
+### Typed styled components for ReScript, Melange and OCaml

-**styled-ppx** is a [ppx](https://tarides.com/blog/2019-05-09-an-introduction-to-ocaml-ppx-ecosystem) and a library that brings styled components to ReScript, Melange and Native.
+**styled-ppx** is a [ppx](https://tarides.com/blog/2019-05-09-an-introduction-to-ocaml-ppx-ecosystem) and a library that brings styled components to ReScript, Melange and OCaml.
 Create **React Components** or simply `className` with type-safe style definitions with only CSS.

- Built on top of [emotion](https://emotion.sh), it allows you to style apps safely, quickly, and performantly - just as you always done it.
+It allows you to style apps safely, quickly, and performantly - just as you always done it.

 ## [Documentation](https://styled-ppx.vercel.app)